All Episodes

 Gotcha.

-Well, because of the rapists and murders and purse snatchers that are lurking in the especially to hide under underpasses.
+Well, because of the rapists and murderers and purse snatchers that are lurking, especially to hide under underpasses.

 Oh, yeah, right.

-Now, compared to my home phone bill uh electric bill, and I'm sure yours too, that's kind of high.
+Now, compared to my home phone electric bill, and I'm sure yours too, that's kind of high.

-And so your point is if we're gonna if we're gonna start demanding cutbacks, why not demand cutbacks of city and county and state governments?
+And so your point is: if we're going to start demanding cutbacks, why not demand cutbacks to city and county and state governments?

 I can tell you some of the funniest stories.